 Harold Washington Library

 Duck into this literary oasis to escape the hustle and bustle of the Loop.
-The children’s area is separate from the rest of the library, so rest easy while letting your little one explore.
-The newly revamped Chicago Public Library website makes it easy to check for events, classes and story times.
+The 2nd floor children’s area is separate from the rest of the library, so rest easy while letting your little one explore.
+The Chicago Public Library website makes it easy to check for events, classes and story times.
 Don’t miss the Winter Garden on the ninth floor; its gorgeous glass ceilings and windows are a sight to behold.

 400 S. State St.